-16 year old students CANNOT be operated on public roadways at all.
-17 year old students may on an incidental basis operate a motor vehicle under 6,000 pounds gross vehicle weight on a public roadway during daylight hours.
+16-year-old students CANNOT be operated on public roadways at all.
+17-year-old students may on an incidental basis operate a motor vehicle under 6,000 pounds gross vehicle weight on a public roadway during daylight hours.
 It is recommended that the employer consult with their insurance company before allowing any motor vehicle operation by a minor.
+There are other limitations on this operation.
+See Wis.
+Admin.
+Code § DWD 270.12(21).

 The student learner exception limits the minor to using hazardous equipment on an incidental basis [less than 5% of their work time] and only occasionally [can't be a regular part of their job].
-For example, the student learner exception works better in a job like carpentry where most of the work is acceptable but once in a while you might need the minor to use a saw to cut a piece to fit.
+For example, the student learner exception works better in a job like carpentry where most of the work is acceptable but occasionally the minor might need to use a saw to cut a piece to fit.